core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 This section defines the EDHOC Option.
 The option is used in a CoAP request, to signal that the request payload conveys both an EDHOC message_3 and OSCORE-protected data, combined together.

 The EDHOC Option has the properties summarized in {{fig-edhoc-option}}, which extends Table 4 of {{RFC7252}}.
 The option is Critical, Safe-to-Forward, and part of the Cache-Key.
-The option MUST occur at most once and is always empty.
-If any value is sent, the value is simply ignored.
+The option MUST occur at most once and MUST be empty.
+If any value is sent, the recipient MUST ignore it.
+Future documents may update the definition of the option, by expanding its semantics and specifying admitted values.
 The option is intended only for CoAP requests and is of Class U for OSCORE {{RFC8613}}.

 | No.   | C | U | N | R | Name  | Format | Length | Default |
 | TBD21 | x |   |   |   | EDHOC | Empty  |   0    | (none)  |